couds/react-bulma-components/README.md

 React components for [Bulma](http://bulma.io/) (v0.8.2) UI compatible with most used React Frameworks ([Gatsby](https://www.gatsbyjs.org/), [CRA](https://github.com/facebook/create-react-app), [Next.js](https://nextjs.org/))

+## V4 Beta Now Available!

+Try it out now: `npm i react-bulma-components@4.0.0-1`

+v4 removes dependency on `bulma`, so you'll have to install it yourself. v4 supports Bulma up to v0.9.1.
+Also included in the versions are TypeScript support, bug fixes and new props/missing features.
+Check out [this issue](https://github.com/couds/react-bulma-components/issues/262) for the full changelog and what is being worked on.

+We are also working on a brand-new documentation site that will be released soon.
+Stay tuned!

 ### V4 Pool

 Please Check https://github.com/couds/react-bulma-components/issues/258, we are thinking to change the bulma dependency to a peer dependency and remove the style importes from this library. you can vote here https://doodle.com/poll/mqqpxwkzm6nnrs3s